kaiorosa1/100-days-of-code/log-r4.md

 # 100 Days Of Code - Log (Round 4)

+### Day 34: December 26, 2019

+**Today's Progress**: Today I continued the ZTM course on Udemy.
+Finished the Robo Friends.

+**Thoughts**: Learned more about states.
+I feel that taking this course is being more like a very extensive review, some of the topics are new but until now I have some familiarity with everything.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/react-robo-friends/commit/f4351afa176c91a5a3686c6c51259a35901e9aea)

+---

 ### Day 33: December 25, 2019

 **Today's Progress**: Today I continued the ZTM course on Udemy.
 Continued the React robot friends project.
 Made changes related to the cards display.